7 Types of Mergers and Acquisitions (M&A) + Real Examples

 Congeneric Acquisition Example

-The $90 billion all-share merger between mining firm Xstrata and commodities trader Glencore in 2012 provides an interesting example of a product extension merger.
-Under the deal, the players said that they would create a ‘natural resources group’ that would be able to trade the commodities as soon as they were mined.
+The $90 billion all-share merger between mining firm Xstrata and commodities trader Glencore in 2012 is an interesting example of a product-extension merger.
+Under the deal, the players said they would create a ‘natural resources group’ that could trade the commodities as soon as they were mined.
 In this respect, it could also be seen as a vertical merger, in that one was upstream of the value chain of the other.

 Related: Acquisition Examples